Resources included in the development plan

 We intend to use Lake Kivu as our first major project for a number of important and urgent reasons.
 These are technical, environmental, social and economic.
 We drive this project by acting on these principles from the MPs:

-- Social Responsibility: We have a social responsibility and urgency to make this resource safe.
-The plan to achieve this is by harvesting the methane before it can erupt from the lake.
-An eruption threatens millions of people around it.
-We seek to preempt this predicted major natural disaster that is predicted within 70 years;
+- Social Responsibility: We take on our social responsibility with a sense of urgency to make this resource safe.
+Our plan to achieve this is by harvesting the methane to reduce both the risk and severity of eruption, before it can be triggered.
+An eruption will threaten millions of people around it, with exposure to a toxic gas cloud from erupting gas.
+We seek to preempt this predicted major natural disaster that has an increasing of risk over time within the next 70 years;

-- Environmental Responsibility: The need to avert the consequent environmental release of two billion tons of carbon (equivalent) in a single-day event of a limnic gas eruption;
+- Environmental Responsibility: The need to avert the consequent environmental release of two billion tons of carbon (equivalent) in a single-day event of a limnic gas eruption.
+Removing methane is the most effective approach;

-- Community Benefit: Enabling the harvest to achieve its potential $80 billion economic impact on Rwanda and DRC.
+- Community Benefit: Enabling the harvest to achieve its potential $60 billion, has a great economic impact on Rwanda and DRC.
 We achieve this by converting the methane resource to power, pipeline gas and other potential energy products.
 These are outputs that will reduce the cost of energy and increase tax revenues of the host countries.
+The most widespread benefit may come from natural gas distribution to homes, to replace more expensive charcoal and even firewood.